ZivISM/ZivISM/README.md

-# Mostly written by AI
+## Mostly written by AI

-## Hi there, I'm Ziv 👋
+# Hi there, I'm Ziv 👋

-### to know about the real me, scroll down a little bit...

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&width=435&lines=DevOps+Engineer;Former+Paratrooper;Eternal+Learner)

 ## About Me 🚀
+- to hear from the real me, scroll down a little bit...

 I'm a passionate DevOps Engineer graduated from a dedicated programm for former combatents.
 My journey from military service to tech has taught me the value of precision, reliability, and continuous improvement.
 After completing an intensive year-long bootcamp with Project Circle, I've honed my skills in modern DevOps practices and cloud technologies.

 ### What I'm all about ⚡